bruvellu/cephalic-furrow/3-text/furrow.md

 ## Video 5

 ![Ectopic folding between mitotic domains in *btd* mutant.
 Detailed view of cartographic projections of *btd* embryos showing the formation of the cephalic furrow (left) and of an ectopic fold (right).
-In sibling controls, the cephalic furrow initiates in a progressive manner from a narrow row of cells before mitotic domains which only appear at about 20min.
-In *btd* mutants, the ectopic folds appear in an abrupt manner without any preceding changes in epithelial cells and unfold soon after.
+In sibling controls, the cephalic furrow initiates from a narrow row of cells and invaginates in a progressive manner before the appearance of mitotic domains.
+In *btd* mutants, the ectopic folds only appear after the apical expansion of dividing cells within mitotic domains, quickly buckling and unfolding shortly after.
 Frame rate = 10fps.
 Scale bar = 20µm (approximate value for cartographic projection).
 ](figures/Vid5.jpg){#fig:vid-mitotic-fold tag="Video 5" width=50%}

 \newpage